onnlucky/hotel/readme.txt

 * clean up and comment eval.c maybe remove some of it to run.c oid

-syntax change: do symbols using 'symbol
+syntax change: do symbols using 'symbol fix return from blocks, how about -> for block => for function wich allows return?
+Or break with value ... ?

-think about special inherited task local *Env* of sorts, for stdout, error modes, etc ... ? yes, for dynamically scoped stuff
+think about special inherited task local *Env*:
+* for stdin/stdout/stderr
+* for cwd
+* for module resolving path
+* for error mode (report on stdout or throw on waiter/value)

 add send as code primitive: target, msg, args, instead of _object_send add op as code primitive: op, lhs, rhs